Hello, I’m Gaia Vince.

 After I’d been travelling around the world for 800 days, I wrote this, which gives a nice overview of a journey that ended up taking 2.5 years, and formed the basis of my book ADVENTURES IN THE ANTHROPOCENE, which won the Royal Society Prize for Science Books (the first woman to do so).

-My next book, TRANSCENDENCE, explores how we got here: how a smart ape became a planet-dominating force.
+My second book, TRANSCENDENCE, explores how we got here: how a smart ape became a planet-dominating force.
 It rewrites the story of our ‘ascent’, describing the co-evolution of our biology, environment and, importantly, our culture.
 It’s the story of how we made ourselves and where we are headed.
+It was a ‘Best Book’ pick for several national publications, an Amazon Editor’s Pick, and shortlisted for multiple awards, including the Royal Society Prize for Science Books.

 You can visit my bookshop here.